exasol/sagemaker-extension/language_container/exasol_sagemaker_extension_container/FLAVOR_DESCRIPTION.md

-# Details for exasol-data-science-utils-python-container flavor
+# Details for exasol-sagemaker-extension flavor

 ## Packages